niche.rs about

 }

-Rust's default (repr(Rust)) layout is free to reorder fields.
-The compiler rearranges this to [b, a, c, padding] for a total of 16 bytes, which saves 8 bytes by grouping small fields together.
+Rust's default (repr(Rust)) is free to reorder.
+It rearranges this to [b, a, c, …] for 16 bytes total — 8 bytes saved by grouping small fields.

 Layout representations